mackuba/jslint_on_rails/README.markdown

 Latest version should be compatible with Ruby 1.9 and Rails 3 (and also with Ruby 1.8 and Rails 2, of course).

-## Installation (Rails)

-If you use Rails, you can install the library as a plugin - it's less work to set it up this way.
-To install the plugin, use this command:

-    ./script/plugin install git://github.com/psionides/jslint_on_rails.git

-This will create for you a sample `jslint.yml` config file in your config directory.

-## Installation (other frameworks)
+## Installation (as gem)

-If you use Merb or some other framework, you need to install JSLint as a Ruby gem (you can do that in Rails too - the advantage of this method is that it may be easier to update to newer versions later).
+The recommended installation method (for Rails and for other frameworks) is to install JSLint on Rails as a gem.
+The advantage is that it's easier to update the library to newer versions later, and you keep its code separate from your own code.

-To use JSLint as a gem, follow these steps:
+To use JSLint as a gem in Rails 3, you just need to do one thing:

+* add `gem 'jslint_on_rails'` to bundler's Gemfile

+And that's it.
+On first run, JSLint on Rails will create an example config file for you in config/jslint.yml, which you can then tweak to suit your app.

+In Rails 2 and in other frameworks JSLint on Rails can't be loaded automatically using a Railtie, so you have to do a bit more work.
+The procedure in this case is:

-* install the gem in your application using whatever technique is recommended for your framework (e.g. using gem bundler, or just plain old `gem install jslint_on_rails`)
+* install the gem in your application using whatever technique is recommended for your framework (e.g. using bundler, or just plain old `gem install jslint_on_rails`)
 * in your Rakefile, add a line to load the JSLint tasks:

         require 'jslint/tasks'